patagonaa/AdbClient.NET/README.md

 ```

 ### Track Devices
-This tracks all device changes until the CancellationToken is cancelled (in this case, for 60 seconds)
+This tracks all device changes (connect, disconnect, etc.) until the CancellationToken is cancelled (in this case, for 60 seconds)
 ```csharp
 var adbClient = new AdbServicesClient();
 var cts = new CancellationTokenSource(60000);